Staff sergeant: Police rank

+In Australia and New Zealand, senior sergeant ("ssgt") is used instead of staff sergeant, which may shortened in an address as "Senior".

+Gallery (police rank)

 Other uses

 A number of other organisations, basing their structure on military ranks, have historically used, or still use, the rank of staff sergeant.
 The rank of staff sergeant was, for example, phased out of the rank structure of St John Ambulance in the early 1990s.